-8. ADDITIONAL REQUIREMENTS FOR WECS, (CATEGORY 3)
+7. ADDITIONAL REQUIREMENTS FOR WECS, (CATEGORY 3)

-- (1) During construction all equipment that moves from field to field will be required to be thoroughly cleaned prior to entering a new field in order to reduce or eliminate weed and/or disease transference. - (2) The applicant to provide proof of insurance.

-- (3) An analysis of the potential for electromagnetic interference to other WECS, radio, telephone, wireless, satellite, micro-wave, radar, or other electronic communication systems; - (4) If a non-tubular design is proposed, the anchor design, location of any guy wire anchors, and how the tower is to be secured from unauthorized access or use. - (5) A foundation plan with specifications. - (6) An Emergency Response Plan prepared by a qualified professional and approved by the County's Emergency Management Department prior to the project commencement. - (7) If the WECS is to be developed in stages, a phasing plan. - (8) The Applicant/Developer will be required to enter into a Road Use Agreement and a Development Agreement with the Municipality. - (9) A security deposit shall be posted during the construction period in a form and amount determined to be appropriate by the Development Authority.
+- (1) During construction all equipment that moves from field to field will be required to be thoroughly cleaned prior to entering a new field in order to reduce or eliminate weed and/or disease transference. - (2) The applicant to provide proof of insurance. - (3) An analysis of the potential for electromagnetic interference to other WECS, radio, telephone, wireless, satellite, micro-wave, radar, or other electronic communication systems; - (4) If a non-tubular design is proposed, the anchor design, location of any guy wire anchors, and how the tower is to be secured from unauthorized access or use. - (5) A foundation plan with specifications. - (6) An Emergency Response Plan prepared by a qualified professional and approved by the County's Emergency Management Department prior to the project commencement. - (7) If the WECS is to be developed in stages, a phasing plan. - (8) The Applicant/Developer will be required to enter into a Road Use Agreement and a Development Agreement with the Municipality. - (9) A security deposit shall be posted during the construction period in a form and amount determined to be appropriate by the Development Authority.
 Any damage to roads and/or other infrastructure during this period that is not rectified by the Applicant/Developer, will be remedied by the Municipality and the damage deposit (or a portion thereof) will be forfeit. - (10)"As Built" plans will be required to be submitted to the municipality once the project is complete.
-The project will be required to register with Utility Safety Partners (previously First Call) in order to ensure the lines can be located when work is being done in the area. - (11)A post construction and decommissioning plan detailing removal of all WECS structures and the reclamation of the land back to its natural state or equivalent land capability as required by the Conservation and Reclamation Directive for Renewable Energy Operations (Alberta Environment 2018/09/14) - i.
-A cost estimate prepared by a qualified professional that details the costs of decommissioning the full installation and reclamation of the entire subject lands.
+The project will be required to register with Utility Safety Partners (previously First Call) in order to ensure the lines can be located when work is being done in the area. - (11)A post construction and decommissioning plan detailing removal of all WECS structures and the reclamation of the land back to its natural state or equivalent land capability as required by the Conservation and Reclamation Directive for Renewable Energy Operations (Alberta Environment 2018/09/14)

+- A cost estimate prepared by a qualified professional that details the costs of decommissioning the full installation and reclamation of the entire subject lands.
 Proof of security must be submitted to the satisfaction of the Municipality and may be subject to third party review completed by a qualified professional, at the cost of the Applicant. - ii.
-If the WECS is out of service or not producing energy for a period of two-years, it will be deemed non-operational and decommissioning, removal, and reclamation will need to commence in accordance with the decommission and reclamation plan submitted with the application. - (12)A private wind energy conversion system may be considered as a discretionary use in any Land Use District (except the Manufactured Home District).
-They will be subject to the height restrictions of the district; they cannot exceed one and a half times the height restrictions.
+If the WECS is out of service or not producing energy for a period of two-years, it will be deemed non-operational and decommissioning, removal, and reclamation will need to commence in accordance with the decommission and reclamation plan submitted with the application.

-9. PUBLIC CONSULTATION
+8. PUBLIC CONSULTATION

-(1) The applicant, or agent, for a WECS, (Category 3) shall advertise and host at least one open house or public meeting, in the general area of the site proposed for development, and provide proof of the meeting with a summary of the findings, to the municipality prior to the Municipal Planning Commission meeting, where the application will be heard.
+(1) The applicant, or agent, for a WECS, (Category 3) shall advertise and host at least one open house or public meeting, in the general area of the site proposed for development and provide proof of the meeting with a summary of the findings, to the municipality prior to the Municipal Planning Commission meeting, where the application will be heard.

-10. CHANGES TO WECS
+9. CHANGES TO WECS